riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Robot-001-WebSelenium/README.md

 > - Check the installer option to Add Python to PATH
 > - Hit Custom Install button and in the Advanced Install options check to box to select"Install Python for all users"

-4. Install selenium libraries for Python with pip

-Open a Windows PowerShell (Admin) and run
+4. Install **selenium 4** libraries for Python with pip (check [Selenium](https://www.selenium.dev/) and [pip](https://pypi.org/project/selenium/) for details, the latest version is 4.7.2 as of jan 2023).
+Open a Windows PowerShell (Admin) and run the following command:

 ```PowerShell
 pip install selenium